THE REMNANT (EXCERPT OF THE CONQUEROR)

 Holy Spirit-empowered remnants change into animated corpses because of the self-will of Christian people.
 The believers follow their own desires instead of waiting on the Lord for His direction.
 They are not willing to be crucified to their adamic impulses.

 But the Lord always has His remnant—the seven thousand who have not bowed the knee to Baal.
 He has them today.

 How can we recognize the remnant?
 How can a believer be sure he or she is one of the Lord’s remnant?
 One of the Lord’s conquerors?

 The issue, at least in Sardis, is this: are we proceeding onwards with a program of human-oriented activity?
 Are we building the Kingdom of God by the wisdom and efforts of flesh and blood?
 Or are we watching faithfully in prayer, waiting on the Lord always for every detail of what we are and do?

 If we do not watch and pray, looking to Jesus for His wisdom and power in every matter and small, the Lord Jesus will come upon us as a thief.
 One moment we shall be a fine show on the earth.
 The next moment we shall be spiritually naked and destitute.
 We shall be caught by surprise because we have not been watching carefully in prayer for the Presence and blessing of Christ.

 The works of people, even religious people, are as grass that springs up in a moment and perishes in a moment.

-The grass withereth, the flower fadeth: because the spirit of the Lord bloweth upon it: surely the people is grass.
+The grass withers, the flower fades, because the breath of the LORD blows upon it; surely the people are grass.
 (Isaiah 40:7)

 The works of Christ are eternal.
 They never shall pass away.